misiektoja/instagram_monitor/docs/troubleshooting.md

 A `400 Bad Request` naming `feedback_required` means Instagram is limiting what the logged-in account or your IP address may do for a while.
 Instagram shows this as a "Try Again Later" notice.
 It is not a checkpoint: Instagram in your browser may keep working, there is nothing to clear there and re-importing the session does not lift it.
 The circuit breaker stops the account so no further request is made and `--exposure` counts it as `action_block`.

 Make no requests from that account and that network for several hours, then run `instagram_monitor --doctor` again.
 If the same session works from another network, such as a mobile connection, the limit is on your IP address rather than the account.
 Once it passes, raise `INSTA_CHECK_INTERVAL`, monitor fewer users and follow the [anti-detection guidance](anti-detection.md).
 A limit that returns soon after monitoring resumes means the account is still being watched, so wait longer before the next attempt.

-One `feedback_required` does not mean this, and the tool tells the two apart.
-See [Profile Lookups Report a Retired Endpoint](#profile-lookups-report-a-retired-endpoint) below.

 <a id="profile-lookups-report-a-retired-endpoint"></a>
 ## Profile Lookups Report a Retired Endpoint